jentery/mdia200v3/portfolio.md

 Your response to this prompt should be *synthetic*.
 Avoid lists and point form.
 Construct a narrative or theme that brings the material together in a way that would engage your interlocutor on an interpersonal, one-to-one level.
 The response should be more about you and your learning than the course itself, and it should sound like part of a dialogue rather than an advertisement for MDIA 200.

-You needn't name, describe, photography, or record your interlocutor; however, I should be able to infer *who they are to you* based on how you communicate with them in response to this prompt.
+You needn't name, describe, photograph, or record your interlocutor; however, I should be able to infer *who they are to you* based on how you communicate with them in response to this prompt.
 Use references and language that make that relationship clear.

 ## Assessment